skidd104/CircleSnake/README.md

 # CircleSnake C++ Raylib
-It is a snake based game using c++ and circle shapes
+It is a snake based game using c++ and circle shapes.